beast-dev/doc/tutorials/workshop_genomic_epidemiology/workshop_genomic_epidemiology.md

 Use `Tree Annotator` to produce a maximum clade credibility (MCC) tree from the `.trees` file and view in `FigTree`.
 Using the `FigTree` tutorial, set the Time Scale and display the 95 HPD for the height estimates on the nodes as shown below.

-{% include tip.html content='Hint: the latest tip date is 2024.2814207650274 (this can be found in the XML, in TempEst under the dates tab, or can be calculated from your ISO-formatted dates)' %}
+{% include tip.html content='Hint: the latest tip date is 2024.2814, rounded to 4 decimal places (this can be found in the XML, in TempEst under the dates tab, or can be calculated from your ISO-formatted dates)' %}

 {% include image.html file="image23.png" prefix=root_url %}